Last updated: February 8, 2026

 Crater Lake inspires awe.
 Native Americans witnessed its formation 7,700 years ago, when a violent eruption triggered the collapse of a tall peak.
 Scientists marvel at its purity—fed by rain and snow, it’s the deepest lake in the USA and one of the most pristine on Earth.
 Artists, photographers, and sightseers gaze in wonder at its blue water and stunning setting atop the Cascade Mountain Range.

-Winter is a magical time in the park if you are prepared for conditions.
+Winter can be a beautiful time to visit the park if you are prepared for the conditions.

 Links and information to park hours, descriptions of seasons, and seasonal road closures tables.